 Using the article to identify the gender of a noun

-In some cases, the form of a noun does not change to reflect its gender, and the only way to determine whether it refers to a male or female person is to look at the article that precedes it.
+In some cases, the form of a noun does not change to reflect its gender, and the only way to determine whether it refers to a male or female person is to look at the that precedes it.
 The article will always indicate whether the noun is masculine or feminine.

 • masculine articles → o, os(the); un(a, an); uns(some)